dtcenter/METplus-Training/docs/modules/METplus/use_case_brightness_temperature_distance_map.rst

 (*channel_13_brightness_temperature(lat, lon)*) and it's also in two dimensions.
-Scrolling down through the file here we see (*channel_13_brightness_temperature(lat, lon)*) and it's in two dimensions in our OBS_INPUT file.
+Scrolling down through the file here we see (*channel_13_brightness_temperature(lat, lon)*) and it's in two dimensions in our obs input file.
 Additionally, in this case we’re using a threshold of 235 Kelvin to create the distance maps.
 (*le235*)

-And, finally, to get distance map output from GRID_STAT we have to set the GRID_STAT_OUTPUT_FLAG_DMAP in our configuration file.
+And, finally, to get distance map output from grid_stat we have to set the GRID_STAT_OUTPUT_FLAG_DMAP in our configuration file.
 It can be set to either STAT or BOTH.
 Here we have it sent to BOTH which will produce two output files.
 A .stat file and a .txt file.